-Even though for casual gaming even a 144Hz monitor is great, when you want to get competitive, you want as many frames per second to be visible on your display.
-For those situations, opting for a 360Hz gaming monitor is a great choice.
+Though for casual gaming a 144Hz monitor is great, when you want to get competitive, you want as many frames per second to be visible on your display.
+For those situations, opting for a 360Hz gaming monitor is a greater choice.
 To help you pick the right one, below we have reviewed the best 360Hz gaming monitors.

 These extremely fast monitors support Nvidia’s 360Hz G-Sync technology.
 This allows for the lowest latency, no screen tearing, practically no ghosting, and smooth gameplay for faster reaction times and staying on target.
 Simply put, these 360Hz monitors are the best esports monitors you can buy.